 If you meet the food stamp qualifications and are accepted into the program, you will receive your benefits for the amount of time that your certification period allows.
 When it comes time for recertification, you will most likely have to submit the same paperwork that you did when you initially applied.
 This is to verify that you still meet SNAP eligibility requirements.
 By downloading our free guide, you can learn more about how to apply for SNAP.

 Once you have been approved for the SNAP program, you will receive an electronic benefit transfer (EBT) card to access your benefits.
-The total amount of benefits you can receive are dependent on your income and household size.
-However, the maximum allotment for a household size of two is $650, while a family of eight can receive up to $2,128.
+The total amount of benefits you can receive is dependent on your income and household size.

 You will receive your benefits every month on the same day as designated by your local DHS.
 Funds will automatically be deposited into your EBT account.
 However, these are food benefits and can only be used as such.